-7. LEGAL MATTERS
+9. LEGAL MATTERS

 On November 3, 1999, the Company filed a demand for arbitration against Janssen Pharmaceutica International with the American Arbitration Association pursuant to the terms of the Distribution Agreement entered into on January 22, 1997.
 The Company sought compensation for inventory manufactured in 1998 in reliance on contractual forecasts and orders submitted by Janssen Pharmaceutica.
 The Company also sought compensation for forecasts and order shortfalls attributed to Janssen Pharmaceutica in 1998, pursuant to the terms of the Distribution Agreement.
-The Company amended its arbitration demand in August 2000 to include claims for lost profits due to Janssen Pharmaceutica's failure to use the requisite diligence and reasonable efforts to gain regulatory approval for and launch MUSE in China.
+The Company amended its arbitration demand in August 2000 to include claims for lost profits due to Janssen Pharmaceutica's failure to use the requisite diligence and reasonable efforts to gain regulatory approval for and to launch MUSE in China.
 A full hearing on the merits was conducted before a three-member arbitration panel in Chicago on March 18 - 20, 2002.

-On July 17, 2002, an Interim Award was issued awarding the Company the purchase price of 332,880 units manufactured for Janssen Pharmaceutica and lost profits on an additional 421,704 forecasted units.
-The panel denied any relief on claims related to diligence in China.
-The dollar value of the claim will be determined by an audit of the Company's cost of goods sold by an independent accountant.
-Fieldwork for the audit was completed in mid-August 2002 and a final report was submitted to the arbitration panel at the beginning of July 2003.
-In the meantime, a Second Interim Award denied the Company interest on the amounts that will be owed, but awarded it \$231,711 for reimbursement of attorney's fees and \$91,738 for reimbursement of costs and expenses related to the arbitration.
+On October 24, 2003 a final award was issued awarding the Company \$3,358,881 for 332,880 units manufactured and \$311,708 for lost profits from order shortfalls.
+In addition, the Company was awarded \$231,711 for reimbursement of legal fees and \$91,738 for reimbursement of other expenses related to the arbitration, but was denied any relief on claims related to diligence in China.
+The Company received payment from Janssen Pharmaceutica on November 10, 2003.

-Excluding the pending arbitration discussed above, the Company is not aware of any asserted or unasserted claims against it where an unfavorable resolution would have an adverse material impact on the operations, liquidity or financial position of the Company.
+The Company is not aware of any asserted or unasserted claims against it where an unfavorable resolution would have an adverse material impact on the operations, liquidity or financial position of the Company.